grosclara/cooking-app-dockerization/README.md

 ### Docker compose file

+Since the application consists of several images, I created a `docker-compose-.yml` file to define the services that make up the application so that they can be run together in an isolated environment.
+In this file, we find both the `db` and `web` services.
+In addition, the top-level `networks` key lets you specify networks to be created as well as the `volumes`key word defining volumes to be created.

+In the web service, we notice that it depends on the second db service thanks to the indication depends_on which expresses dependency between services.
+Moreover, we map ports in the HOST:CONTAINER format,

+Translated with www.DeepL.com/Translator (free version)

 ### Retrieve images

 Either you can pull the images from the DockerHub registry by executing the following commands in a terminal :